-In conjunction with our audit of the consolidated financial statements of Mahindra EPC Irrigation Limited (hereinafter referred to as "the Company") as of and for the year ended 31 March 2023, we have audited the internal financial controls with reference to financial statements of the Company and such company incorporated in India under the Act which is its joint venture company.
-Reporting on internal financial controls over financial reporting is not applicable to the Joint venture as per the auditor's report of the said Joint venture, as of that date.
+In conjunction with our audit of the consolidated financial statements of Mahindra EPC Irrigation Limited (hereinafter referred to as "the Company") as of and for the year ended 31 March 2024, we have audited the internal financial controls with reference to financial statements of the Company and such company incorporated in India under the Act which is its joint venture company.
+Reporting on internal financial controls over financial reporting is not applicable to the Joint venture, as of that date.

-In our opinion, the Company, have, in all material respects, adequate internal financial controls with reference to financial statements and such internal financial controls were operating effectively as at 31 March 2023, based on the internal financial controls with reference to financial statements criteria established by the Company considering the essential components of such internal controls stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note").
+In our opinion, the Company, have, in all material respects, adequate internal financial controls with reference to financial statements and such internal financial controls were operating effectively as at 31 Mar h 2024, based on the internal financial controls with reference to financial statements criteria established by the Company considering the essential components of such internal controls stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note").